-- medical and mental health services, including counseling - a "no contact" directive pending the outcome of the investigation - assistance identifying an advocate to help secure additional resources or assistance contact Nicole Boymook, Executive Director of the Office of Student Concerns, at 626-584-5678 or titleix@fuller.edu.
+To request changes to academic, living, transportation, and/or working situations, or to request other interim protective or supportive measures, students should contact Nicole Boymook, Executive Director of the Office of Student Concerns, at 626-584-5678 or titleix@fuller.edu.
 Employees should contact BJ Barber, Executive Director of Human Resources at 626-584-5238 or bjbarber@fuller.edu.